solutionforest/Inspirecms-core/docs/custom-fields.md

 -   **Translatable**: Indicates whether the field supports multilingual content.
 If enabled, the system stores separate values for each configured language.
 -   **Converter**: A class responsible for transforming data between its raw database format and the format used in templates.
 Converters handle data processing during both saving and retrieval.

-### How Attributes Work Together

-These attributes work together to provide a cohesive experience:

--   **ConfigName**: Identifies the field type and loads its configuration.
--   **DbType**: Determines the database column type for storing the field's data.
--   **FormComponent**: Specifies the UI element displayed in the admin panel.
--   **Translatable**: Enables multilingual support by storing values for each language.
--   **Converter**: Transforms data between its storage format and display format.

 ### Example Configuration

 For a simple text field: